bytes7bytes7/mapster/README.md

     lastName: 'Weasley',
   );

-  // You can swap `FROM` types, but if you swap multiple objects of the same type,
+  // You can swap source types, but if you swap multiple objects of the same type,
   // the result WILL change.
+  // Mapster does its the maximum.
+But it is not able to define the right order
+  // for multiple objects of the same type.
   // So, you should avoid creating Mappers with multiple objects of the same type. final notification1 = mapster.map3<User, User, Post, LikedPostNotification>(
     user,